 - New England Outstanding Credit Program Award

 - Honorable Mention, National Progress in Equity Award

 Contact our Assistant Program Director Muna Killingback for more information on the certificate program: 617.287.6785

 Hear Massachusetts State Representative Denise Garlick speak about her journey to political leadership.
-Representative Garlick participated on an interactive panel on women’s political leadership held in November for both students in the Gender, Leadership and Public Policy Certificate graduate certificate program and the broader community.
+Representative Garlick participated on an interactive panel on women’s political leadership for both students in the Gender, Leadership and Public Policy Certificate graduate certificate program and the broader community.
 The event was part of the Center for Women in Politics and Public Policy's Leading Women Speaker and Film Series (PDF).